MQS™

 The short answer

 Bynder has a built-in metadata export feature.
-From the asset library, you can select items and extract their metadata as a CSV file.
-For more comprehensive exports, Bynder's reporting features generate inventory reports.
-The Bynder API provides full programmatic access for automated and custom exports.
+From the asset library, you can select items and export their metadata as a CSV file.
+For automated or large-scale exports, the Bynder API provides full programmatic access.

 1